Small-business funds in jeopardy as Democrats request more coronavirus aid

-WASHINGTON — A Republican proposal to add $250 billion to small-business coronavirus relief funds is expected to fail in the Senate on Thursday as Democrats demand the inclusion of additional resources for hospitals and state and local governments.
+WASHINGTON — Senate Democrats blocked a Republican proposal to add $250 billion to small-business coronavirus relief funds on Thursday after demanding the inclusion of additional resources for hospitals and state and local governments.

-Senate Majority Leader Mitch McConnell, R-Ky., is expected to ask for unanimous consent to pass the emergency funding for the Paycheck Protection Program at 10 a.m., but the bill is not expected to receive the Democratic support needed to pass.
+Senate Majority Leader Mitch McConnell, R-Ky., had sought unanimous consent to pass the emergency funding for the Paycheck Protection Program, but Democrats objected, claiming McConnell was politicizing the push for more small-business money.

-“I hope none of my colleagues object to my request for these urgently needed funds," McConnell tweeted Wednesday evening.
-"There is no reason why this bipartisan job-saving program should be held hostage for other priorities.”
+“I am afraid that this unanimous consent is basically a political stunt," Sen. Ben Cardin, D-Md., said following McConnell's request.
+“This unanimous consent was not negotiated, there was no effort made … so it won’t get done.
+It's not going to be enacted.”

+The state's other Democratic senator, Chris Van Hollen, also criticized McConnell for what he called his "go it alone" approach that he said "violates the spirit" of the bipartisan coronavirus response efforts.

 In media interviews on Wednesday, Pelosi made clear that without these priorities included, the Republican plan would not receive support from House Democrats.